by

 What is Copper Sulphate Used For?

-Copper II Sulphate is commonly used in many different industries.
-It is a staple compound found in educational chemistry laboratories and it is also used for:
+Copper sulphate is commonly used in many different industries.
+It is a staple compound found in educational chemistry laboratories, and it is also used for:

 • Laboratory testing and analysis